---->

 that was emitted from the moon making Earth tides.
 Basically just

-what astronomy needed.
-He did not specifically link that either
+He did not link that planetary force specifically either

-with magnetism or with earths gravity, though saying that objects
+with magnetism or with earths gravity, though assuming several different types of forces and saying objects

-weight consist only them responding to attractions from another
+weight consists only in their responding to attractions from another

-Kepler did learn of these astronomy ideas of Gilbert, as least in
+Kepler certainly did learn of these astronomy ideas of Gilbert, as least in

 fluid-ether vortex theory) which he wrongly thought better than